Web-based-vocoder/webbasedVocoder/README.md

-# Web-based vocoder with Audio Worklets
+# Web-based vocoder with Audio Worklets and live input
  Gerard Llorach and Mattes Ohlenbusch

 ## Description
-The project consists on using LPC coefficients to do voice transformations and/or visualization of the vocal tract in real-time.
+This repository contains a simple vocoder that works with live input.
+The vocoder uses LPC coefficients to do voice transformations and/or visualization of the vocal tract in real-time.
+The output signal is synthesized with an overlap and add routine.
 The description of the project is organized in chapters.

 ## Live demo
 https://gerardllorach.github.io/Fortgeschritenne/